MohmdFo/kong-auth/docs/source/introduction.rst

 1. Start with :doc:`concepts/jwt-authentication` to understand the basics
 2. Follow the :doc:`guides/quick-start` to get hands-on experience
 3. Read :doc:`concepts/architecture` to understand the big picture
-4. Use the :doc:`api/examples` to see practical usage
+4. Use the :doc:`api/endpoints` to see practical usage

 **For Developers**
 1. Skip to :doc:`guides/quick-start` to get started quickly
 2. Review :doc:`api/endpoints` for API reference
-3. Check :doc:`guides/configuration` for customization options
+3. Check configuration options for customization
-4. Use :doc:`deployment/production` for production deployment
+4. Use deployment guides for production deployment

 **For DevOps Engineers**
 1. Start with :doc:`concepts/architecture` to understand the system
-2. Follow :doc:`guides/installation` for setup instructions
+2. Follow setup instructions for installation
-3. Review :doc:`deployment/production` for production considerations
+3. Review deployment considerations for production
-4. Check :doc:`deployment/ci-cd` for automation
+4. Check monitoring and maintenance procedures

 **For Business Users**
 1. Read :doc:`concepts/jwt-authentication` for security understanding
 2. Review :doc:`concepts/architecture` for system overview
 3. Check :doc:`faq` for common questions
-4. Use :doc:`troubleshooting` if you encounter issues
+4. Use troubleshooting guides if you encounter issues

 Contributing to Documentation
 ----------------------------